 9 Fashion Rules Curvy and Plus Size Women Should Break

 I don’t particularly like the phrase plus size.
-I believe people have all shapes and sizes.
+I believe people come in all shapes and sizes.
 Why do you have to be referred to as plus size if you wear a size 12 or larger.
 (12 is plus size?
 Really?
 Seriously?)

-If you are curvy, or Rueben-esgue, or even shall we say fluffy, doesn’t mean you have to be condemned to a lifetime of oversized clothes and a wardrobe of black.
+If you are curvy, Rueben-esque, or even, shall we say, fluffy, it doesn’t mean you have to be condemned to a lifetime of oversized clothes and a wardrobe of black.